Allisonwonderlax13/https-github.com-obsproject-obs-studio./Linear-Color-Blending.md

 This should make it easier to author your assets with the same behavior as OBS 27, and make it more intuitive to achieve the look/style you want.

 ### Photoshop
-You can press Ctrl+Shift+K, and enable "Blend RGB Colors Using Gamma: 1.0.
+You can press Ctrl+Shift+K, and enable "Blend RGB Colors Using Gamma": 1.0.

 ![photoshop](https://i.imgur.com/i47tM3V.png)

 ### After Effects
 Go to "Project Settings" -> "Color Settings" tab and set "Blend Colors Using 1.0 Gamma"

 ![After Effects](https://i.imgur.com/MLPNy63.png)

 ### Adobe Premiere
 Sequence > Sequence Settings.
 At the bottom check "Composite in Linear Color"

 ![AdobePremiere](https://i.imgur.com/w6aYt8w.png)

 ### GIMP
 Image > Precision > Linear Light

 ![gimp](https://i.imgur.com/eP35v8R.png)

 Other software may have a similar feature under a different name.
 Try searching for your software + "linear light", "gamma 1.0", "linear color" or similar.
 ***
 If the exported images/videos have semi-transparency in them, you need to configure the image/media sources in OBS to use linear alpha.
 We don’t enable this by default for partial backwards compatibility with OBS 26.
 There is a new linear space checkbox in their source properties.
 (Media source will have the checkbox in the 27.0.1 release.)

 ![obsCheckbox](https://i.imgur.com/ALC2H5l.png)